espocrm/documentation/user-guide/activities-and-calendar.md

 Available since version 5.9.0.

 Provides the ability to view free & busy time ranges for attendees (users) when scheduling an event.
-Availabled for Meeting, Calls and custom entities of Event type.
+Available for Meetings, Calls and custom entities of Event type.

 Scheduler panel can be added or removed at Administration > Layout Manager > select needed entity type > Bottom Panels.